diegoami/Diplado/README.md

 * and other Taleworlds  forum users: Dj_FRedy, Jinnai, lazeras, Caba`dr, Glabrezu, Efe Karaca

-## On Nexus

-A compiled version of this mod can be found on Nexus: https://www.nexusmods.com/mbwarband/mods/6309

 ## Branching Policy

 On **master** there should be changes which do not break compatibility with 4.3+ Steam for 1.174.